 Undergraduate programs are offered in the areas listed below.
 Upon successful completion of a program leading to certification, candidates are certified in their respective subject and grade level and become eligible for a Wisconsin teaching license obtained through the Wisconsin Department of Public Instruction.

-Note: Students at UW–Madison become certified to teach secondary English, Mathematics, Science and Social Studies only through graduate-level coursework, not as undergraduates.
+Note: Students at UW–Madison become certified to teach secondary English, Mathematics, Science, Social Studies, and World Languages only through graduate-level coursework, not as undergraduates.
 Information about the Master's degree program is available at uwteach.org and the Curriculum and Instruction website.

 Communication Sciences and Disorders, BSE